yvt/farcri-rs/README.md

 ## Implementation

 User benchmark crates use the `criterion_main!` macro exported by this library.
-In a single Cargo build run, this library is built in one of *Driver mode*, *Host mode*, *Proxy mode*, and *Target mode*.
+In each Cargo build run, this library is built in *Driver mode*, *Host mode*, *Proxy mode*, or *Target mode*.
 The mode decision is done by Cargo features `role_*` and affects the expansion result of exported macros, dictating what role the compiled executable takes.

                      You